EIP 6963 & the future of Ethereum Wallets

 4. Wallet Fingerprinting

 Wallet providers can now consider whether or not they wish to announce themselves to all pages or attempt alternative means in order to reduce the ability for a user to be fingerprinted by the injection of the window.ethereum object.
-An example, of alternative flow to consider would be to wait to inject the provider object until the DApp has announced the eip6963:requestProvider.
+An example, of an alternative flow to consider would be to wait to inject the provider object until the DApp has announced the eip6963:requestProvider.
 At that point, the wallet can initiate a UI consent flow to ask the user if they would like to share their wallet address.
 This allows for the Wallet to enable the option of a “private connect” feature.

 Final Thoughts